 This is a 5-year strategic plan that will be implemented through the District's annual work planning and budget adoption process for fiscal years 2021-22, 2022-23, 2023-24, 2024-25 and 2025-26.
-This process precedes the District's fiscal year which runs from July 1st through June 30th.
-Each January preceding the beginning of the fiscal year, District staff develop annual work plans for the upcoming fiscal year.
-The annual work plans determine which strategic directions and goals each staff member will be implementing through their programs of work.
-Annual work plans are derived from and further define the goals and tactics, and contain the timing and staff and partner resources needed to implement them.
-Staff then develop program budgets to identify the funds needed to implement the annual work plans, which are compiled into the District's Budget Committee.
-The Budget Committee then discusses and recommends an approved budget for consideration by the District's Board of Directors.
-The Board then further discusses and adopts a final budget in June.
+This process precedes the District's

 Not all LRBP goals or tactics will be implemented in any given year; as a reminder those in italics are those goals and tactics that the District has to build capacity in order to implement.
 Performance of LRBP implementation will be assessed according to the measures of success identified for each strategic direction as described below.
 The measures of success are a combination of measurable or descriptive criteria that define the desired level of progress the District would like to achieve with respect to each strategic direction.
 The measures of success will be evaluated annually as either being "successful" (i.e., the measure of success was achieved or exceeded), "in progress" (i.e., some accomplishment on the measure of success but not full achieved) or "needs improvement" (i.e., progress was not made).
 The annual evaluation will include a listing of the factors encountered that led to "in progress" or "needs improvement" outcomes.